greensleeves8/Final_Project_Baseball/README.md

 ## Machine Learning Model

 An ideal machine learning model for determining Baseball Hall of Fame inductees is one that has a high recall/sensitivity score, exemplifying the model's capability of finding worthy candidates for the Hall of Fame within a given dataset (finding a yes in a sea of no's).
 Focusing on the model's ability to predict whether a player has been or will be inducted to the Hall of Fame is more important than the model's ability to predict if a player has not or will not be inducted into the Hall of Fame.
-After testing various machine learning models and adjusting the parameters for the models, the model that performed the best was used with the pitching dataset.
+After testing various machine learning models on the batting dataset and adjusting the parameters for the models, the model that performed the best was used with the pitching dataset.

 Prior to developing and running the machine learning models, the same preprocessing steps were applied to the batting dataset for each model: